rudyvan/digital_meter/README.md

 ```

-after succesfull installation the follow lines should add to your .bashrc file in the home directory of the user pi:
+After successful installation the follow lines should add to your .bashrc file in the home directory of the user pi:

 ```bash
 export PYENV_ROOT="/home/pi/.pyenv"